 What makes a cold brew different from espresso?
-More importantly, which one is better for you?
+And is one is better for you?
 Let’s find out!

 What Is a Cold Brew?

-The cold brew process involves soaking coarsely ground coffee beans at room temperature or with ice-cold water for at least 10 to 12 hours and then filtering it out to prepare a concentrated cold brew mixture.
+The cold brew process involves soaking coarsely ground coffee beans at room temperature or with ice-cold water for 10 to 20 hours and then filtering it out to prepare a concentrated cold brew mixture.

 This mixture can later be diluted with milk, ice, or water to create a delicious cup of coffee.